-Street address of Jewish community: 95 SPIRU HARET ST.
+Street address of Jewish community: 131 SUCEDAVA ST.

-Year(s) when it was remodeled or expanded - unknown to us
+Year(s) when it was remodeled or expanded – N/A

 Name of architect(s) – unknown to us

-Other synagogues that this architect built – N/A
+Other synagogues that this architect built – unknown to us

-Is it known who designed the brass candelabras etc? – N/A
+Is it known who designed the brass candelabras etc? – unknown to us

 Is it known who was the artist who painted on the walls? – N/A

-How would you describe the condition?
-Aging, in need of some repairs
+How would you describe the condition? – Very good (recently repaired)

 How many synagogues were in the city then?
-The town had 21 other synagogues before World War II.
+In 1938, 16 synagogues.

 Are the others used as synagogues? – N/A